 First off, I never heard of a company trash talk their own predecessor model like that.
 But you want to tell a story Banana Pi Team?
 We can do that too!

 The M3 may not have lost it’s SATA port but the M2 wasn’t careless as much as it was honest. the Banana Pi M3 older brother is just straight up deceitful!
 Only providing half-truths to that it can’t possibly attain and being the most corrupt/power-hungry brother in the Banana Pi family that hopes you’ll never read the fine print!
 The M3 brother is a bit of a hot-head which once he looses his cool the H3 bigger brother comes to a complete idiot making his smallest brother the M1 far more useful then he will ever be for the remainder of its life.

 Yeah, I think that covers it.

 Internet knife fight.
 Er, The Banana Pi Forums.

 While checking out each and every one of these problems mentioned in this blog on their forums.
-There was many threads talking about all of the problems above.
-With every thread I encountered some very brutal replies from the Banana Pi Team.
+There were many threads talking about all of the problems above.
+With every thread, I encountered some very brutal replies from the Banana Pi Team.
 Telling people to shut up and support them or go away.
 Wow, okay then!